alecfaustino/studyapp/README.md

 - As a user, events that you attend (online or in person) will mark a day of completion (like a github commit map)

 ### Entity Relationship Diagram

+- Questions to resolve:
+  - does the type of the city and education level for the users table have to change if we're going to be putting a matching algorithm in the future?